 We've brought you The Ultimate, Fully Loaded Bloody Mary, and we've explored the drink's gradual rise to fame.
-We know that you can use pretty cheap hooch in it with no real sacrifice in flavor.
+We know that you can use pretty cheap hooch in it with no real sacrifice of flavor.
 But what about the drink's inherent versatility?

 People already tailor their Bloody Marys to personal preference in a way that most cocktails could never tolerate—a glug of Tabasco here, a dash of Worcestershire there, more pepper, salt, olives, lemons, or limes.
 It's a free-for-all kind of beverage, which only makes it all the more tempting to mess around with the basic recipe.
 So that's exactly what I did, with four new twists on the classic.
-And I have to say, they're so delicious, I may just try extra hard to guarantee some hangovers this summer, just to drink 'em away with one of these beverages come morning.
+And I have to say, they're so delicious, I may just try extra hard to guarantee some hangovers this summer, just so I can drink 'em away with one of these beverages come morning.

-Shōchū Bloody Mary With Wasabi and Pickled Ginger
+Shochu Bloody Mary With Wasabi and Pickled Ginger

 Mezcal Mary With Roasted Jalapeño and Bacon

 I don't have anything against a tequila-spiked Bloody Maria, but there's more than one way to give the classic cocktail a Mexican twist.
 This version swaps out neutral vodka for smoky Oaxacan mezcal.
-In place of horseradish and Tabasco, the tomato juice gets a rumble of fruity heat from a roasted jalapeño purée, brightened with tart lime juice.
-Serve it from a pitcher, but make sure to prep the glasses individually: each one is rimmed with chili powder-spiked salt and garnished with a slice of lime and a bacon swizzle stick, made by wrapping a rasher around a skewer and cooking it in the oven.
+In place of horseradish and Tabasco, the tomato juice gets a rumble of fruity heat from a roasted-jalapeño purée, brightened with tart lime juice.
+Serve it from a pitcher, but make sure to prep the glasses individually: Each one is rimmed with chili powder–spiked salt and garnished with a slice of lime and a bacon swizzle stick, made by wrapping a rasher around a skewer and cooking it in the oven.
 The crisp bacon adds a subtle element of fatty, meaty, porky flavor.
 It may not be a pickle, but I promise it tastes pretty incredible doused in the savory, boozy drink.